tylim2946/Foot-Controller-Mk-I/README.md

 ## Introduction

-This device allows you to type keyboard or mouse button inputs with your foot.
+This device allows you to type keyboard or mouse button inputs with your foot (tilt angle).

 ## Getting Started